Should you name your phobia?

 So you just have ‘name of the thing in Greek’ followed by ‘phobia’, or ‘name of the thing in Latin’, followed by ‘phobia’.

-Of course you could say I’m guilty of floccinaucinihilipilification but the very fact you don’t know what floccinaucinihilipilification actually means is exactly my point!
+Of course you could say I’m guilty of floccinaucinihilipilification, which is a real word, but the very fact you don’t know what floccinaucinihilipilification actually means is exactly my point!
 And no, I don’t have Ellinikáphobia (fear of the Greek language), I’m just saying that describing your fear in Greek is not an improvement in communication; it’s simply labeling.

 More to the point, it’s jargon, and jargon is used by other professionals such as the legal profession, but as a lawyer might say, cui bono?
 That’s just Latin for ‘who benefits’?
 They do, because they get to sound smart, educated and professional, by deliberately using words you don’t understand but other lawyers or doctors do.